The best Black Friday 2018 deals you can get right now

 Save up to 40 percent on appliances at Lowe's.
 Not to be outdone, Lowe's is also cutting prices ahead of Black Friday.
 And like Home Depot, the store is offering extra savings on multiple appliances.
 The difference here is that those savings come in the form of a Lowe's gift card, not a cash discount.See it at Lowe's

 The Monoprice Strata Home Sous Vide Immersion Cooker for $43.99.
-A lot of sous-vide machines run $100 or more.
+Sous-vide machines can run $100 or more.
 This one normally sells for $70 -- so at $44 it's an amazing deal, especially considering the 4.8-star review average.See it at Monoprice

 More to come!